 And after a time his master’s wife cast her eyes on Joseph and said, “Lie with me.”
 But he refused.
 Genesis 39:7-8

 God has Satan on a leash.
 He can’t do more than God allows.
-Temptations test my faith.
-I’m required to dig deeply and use spiritual faith muscles that need strength training.
+Temptations surely test my faith.
+I’m required to dig deeply to use faith muscles that need strength training.
 Satan never tempts me just once, either.
-When I take hold of God’s grace and flee one kind of temptation, Satan will come back with yet another variety.
+When I take hold of God’s grace and flee one kind of temptation, the enemy will come back with yet another variety.
 He is relentless and doesn’t play fair.
-He is intent on concocting the perfect storm so that I will have no willpower.
-He’s after my kryptonite.
+He intends to concoct the perfect storm so that I will have no willpower.
+He’s driven to identify my kryptonite.

 Satan is intuitive.
-He is also strategic, cunning and patient.
+He is also strategic, cunning, and patient.
 He spies, watching my life to assess where I am vulnerable.
 He knows my story and knows my wounding patterns.
 I can’t afford for him to know more about my weaknesses than I do.
 Perhaps this is why David was so intent on asking God to search his heart.
-Knowing himself as God did was critical to his spiritual victory.
+Knowing himself as God knew him was critical to his spiritual victory.

-Don’t let me run from the truth about myself.
-Show me who I am through Your eyes.
 Deliver me from any evil that is being customized for my defeat.
-In Jesus’ name, Amen
+Amen